-The switch is designed to be connected to 10 or 100 Mbps network cards in PCs and servers, as well as to other switches and hubs.
-It may also be connected to remote devices using optional 1000BASE-SX, 1000BASE-LX, or 1000BASE-LH SFP transceivers.
+This switch is designed to interconnect multiple segments (or collision domains).
+It can be connected to network cards in PCs and servers, as well as to hubs, switches or routers.
+It may also be connected to devices using optional SFP tranceivers.